Berna-Ciru/alx-zero_day/0x03-git/README.md

 This is my second commit here
-I really lopve coding. it's so precise.
+I really love coding.
+It's so precise.
 Kind of like baking.